Optimal parallelisation strategies for flat histogram Monte Carlo sampling: Results and Discussion

-Now that greater than 100\% efficiency for energy sub-domain decomposition has been demonstrated (evidenced in Figures~\ref{fig:overlap_speedup} and \ref{fig:walkers_speedup}), we support our initial analysis given in Sec.~\ref{sec:performance_metrics} and confirm that superlinear effiency is the result in a reduction in the total number of MC steps needed (summed over all WL instances) to converge the DOS.
-This is broadly equivalent to the statement that division of the total energy domain into sub-domains---and restricting walkers to operate in these sub-domains---reduces the total number of MC steps required to adequately explore the configuration space for construction of the DOS.
+Now that greater than 100\% efficiency for energy sub-domain decomposition has been demonstrated (evidenced in Figures~\ref{fig:overlap_nrmse_speedup} and \ref{fig:walkers_speedup}), we support our initial analysis given in Sec.~\ref{sec:performance_metrics} and confirm that super-linear efficiency results in a reduction in the total number of MC steps needed (summed over all WL instances) to converge the DOS.
+This is broadly equivalent to the statement that division of the total energy domain into sub-domains---and restricting walkers to operate in these sub-domains---reduces the total number of MC steps required to adequately explore the configuration space for the construction of the DOS.